reading time: 10 min

 Option 1:

-I recommend placing each egg half back into its mould – that way you won't leave any fingerprints or melt the chocolate with your hands.
+For this method, I recommend placing each egg half back into its mould – that way you won't leave any fingerprints or melt the chocolate with your hands.

-, otherwise you won't be able to "glue" them together later!
+Fill each egg halves with the respective filling, careful not to overfill each half, otherwise you won't be able to "glue" them together later!

 For Viserion: fill each half with 1/2 – 2/3 cream cheese mixture, and 1/3 – 1/2 vegan lemon curd (to resemble egg yolk and also the colour of Viserion's skin).